marcoaam/Yelp/README.md

 How to test it
 -------------

-- You must have firefox web browser installed

 	cd Yelp
 	bundle install
 	rspec

+You must have firefox web browser installed to be able to test properly.